GCOM7140/group-project/README.md

 The more you engage in [this process of data science][Hadley 2017], the better you will be at [generating, disseminating, and responding to market intelligence][Jaworski and Kohli 1993].
 Improving your ability to perform these three core activities will in turn allow you to help companies&mdash;especially the ones you want to work for&mdash;achieve a market orientation, commercial success, and [optimized collective value][Donaldson and Walsh 2015].
 Recall that optimizing collective value (i.e., prosperity) is arguably why society engages in commerce and, as a result, customer analytics in the first place.

-## Deliverables
+### Deliverables

 There are two key deliverables for the group project (due on April 26 at 12:30 PM):

 1. A report of no more than *15 pages*&mdash;stapled, two sided, and double spaced with one-inch margins and 12-point font, excluding references, tables, figures, and appendices (which have no page limit)&mdash;per group.
-I will use the following criteria to assess and provide you developmental feedback on your report.
+I will use the [report guidelines](#report-guidelines) below to assess and provide you developmental feedback on your report.
 Your report must also be submitted electronically according to the reproducibility criteria below.

-2. A group presentation of no more than *12 minutes*, followed by up to *eight minutes* of Q&A. Invited guests, your peers, and I will use the following criteria to assess and provide you developmental feedback on your presentation.
+2. A group presentation of no more than *12 minutes*, followed by up to *eight minutes* of Q&A. [Invited guests][Dhakad et al. 2018], your peers, and I will use the [presentation guidelines](#presentation-guidelines) below to assess and provide you developmental feedback on your presentation.
 This [agenda][agenda] will guide when groups present.
-Be sure to add your group's *final* presentation title to the [agenda][agenda] no later than April 19 at 12:30 PM.
+Add your group's *final* presentation title to the [agenda][agenda] no later than April 19 at 12:30 PM.

-## Report Guidelines
+### Report Guidelines

 Your report should advocate for strategic change to a focal company's marketing mix.
 Base your action plan on the shoulders of (i) a topic with an impressive [anatomy][Colquitt and George 2011]; (ii) a decision-making process with strong [principles][Dalio 2017]; (iii) data that are described [clearly, completely, and credibly][Zhang and Shaw 2012]; (iv) a breadth and depth of analyses that are applied [accurately, collaboratively, and reproducibly][Parker 2017]; and (v) [stylish writing][Sword 2012].

-I will use the following guidelines to assess your report.
+After reading your report, I will use the following guidelines to assess and provide you developmental feedback on your report.
 Internalizing them will help you develop a report worthy of an exemplary grade.

-### Topic \& Decision-Making Principles (20%)
+#### Decision-Making Principles (20%)
 - Cogent reasoning explains why the major decision being considered has an impressive [anatomy][Colquitt and George 2011].
 - The long-term, detrimental implications of inaction for the focal company are argued concretely.
 - Alternative courses of action are identified in a balanced, convincing manner.
 - Decision criteria relevant to the major decision at hand are defined and ranked cogently.
-- The proposed decision is very well reasoned, because the decision criteria are used to evaluate the alternatives rigorously.
+- The proposed decision is very well reasoned, because said decision criteria are used to evaluate the alternatives rigorously.

-### Data (20%)
+#### Data (20%)
 - The [provenance][Polich and Whitenack 2017] and definitions of the data and variables being analyzed to make decisions are described [clearly, completely, and credibly][Zhang and Shaw 2012].
 - Convincing reasons explain why certain data are given priority over others (e.g., red herrings).
-- The sequence of the data being analyzed exhibits logical flow.
-- Data limitations are stated explicitly at appropriate times.
+- Data limitations are stated at appropriate times.

-### Analysis (20%)
+#### Method (20%)
 - A breadth and depth of techniques covered in [R for Data Science][Grolemund and Wickham 2017] are applied [accurately, collaboratively, and reproducibly][Parker 2017].
-- A knowledgeable individual could [reproduce][Peng 2012] your findings with ease, because self-contained, executable code and the data being analyzed are in a GitHub repo.
+- A knowledgeable individual could [reproduce][Peng 2012] your findings with ease, because self-contained, executable code and the data being analyzed are accessible via GitHub.
 - Visualizations are used in ways that force the reader to notice [unexpected phenomena][Grolemund and Wickham 2017, 3.3].
 - Hoofbeats are interpreted as signs of horses not [zebras][Sotos 2006].
-- Methodological limitations are stated explicitly at appropriate times.
+- Methodological limitations are stated at appropriate times.

-### Action Plan (20%)
+#### Action Plan (20%)
 - All relevant elements of the marketing mix are covered in detail.
 - What needs to be done (i.e., who, when, what, where, why, and how) is discussed expansively.
+- The overall recommendation being proposed is creative (i.e., novel and useful).
-- [SMART goals][Miller 2018] are set to communicate expected results.<sup>1</sup>
+- [SMART goals][Miller 2018] are set in order to establish expected results.<sup>1</sup>

-### Style \& Grammar (20%)
+#### Style \& Grammar (20%)
-- The expectations set by Prof. Patterson in Communication are exceeded.<sup>2</sup>
+- The expectations Prof. Patterson set in Communication are all exceeded.<sup>2</sup>
-- All tables and figures are formatted properly.
+- Tables and figures are all formatted properly and [effective][Grolemund and Wickham 2017, 28.1].
 - Every sentence is grammatically correct, and all sentences flow together naturally.
+- The report is free of spelling errors.
-- All references are cited correctly.
+- Every reference is cited correctly.
 - The [*Journal of Marketing Research* Style Guide][JMR] and [Hadley's R Style Guide][Wickham 2014] are adhered to at all times.

 <sup>1</sup> SMART goals are specific, measurable, achievable, relevant, and time-bound.
 They may relate to consumers' attitudes, emotions, and actions, as well as to the triple bottom line (i.e., profits, people, and the planet).
 <sup>2</sup> Expectations set in Communication include, but are not limited to, the following: BLUF writing, SAS headings/tables/figures, and SEC plain English.

+### Presentation Guidelines

+Your presentation should build an argument that motivates your audience (i.e., executives of your chosen company) to accept your claims (i.e., those in your report).

+After listening to your presentation, [invited guests][Dhakad et al. 2018], your peers, and I will use the following guidelines to assess and provide you developmental feedback on your presentation.
+Internalizing them will help you deliver a presentation worthy of an exemplary grade.

+- The group presented in a [simple, easy-to-understand way][Allen 2017].
+- The group conducted a breadth and depth of analyses to build an [argument][Booth, Colomb, and Williams 2008] that motivated me to accept their claims.
+- The group edutained by fusing [scientific rigor with canny attention-grabbing][Allen 2017].
+- The group responded to questions and reservations [appropriately][Jolles 2013].
+- The group presented as a TEAM (i.e., contributions were comparable and complementary).
+- The group's slides were [self-explanatory][Grolemund and Wickham 2017, 28.1], well referenced, and free of errors.

-## Groups and GitHub Usernames
+### Groups and GitHub Usernames

 Name | Group | GitHub Username
 ------- | ---| -------